Thiva F.C.

 Thiva Football Club (Α.Ο. Θήβα) is a Greek football club based in Thebes, Greece.

 History

 It was founded in 1968 after the merger of Kadmos Thiva F.C. (named after Cadmus) and Ionikos Asteras F.C.
 The colours of the club are cherry and black and the logo is an ancient Theban shield.

+Since then, A.O.
+Thiva has been the major football power in the city of Thebes, which it has represented 3 times in the Beta Ethniki, 11 times in the Gamma Ethniki, and 16 times in the Delta Ethniki.
+Additionally, during the 1990–91 season, the club was a finalist in the Greek Football Amateur Cup, while also boasting 10 Boeotia FCA League titles and 12 Boeotia FCA Cup titles.